 Anna Tullis has been all around the US.
 Born in Colorado, she moved to Kansas City to work for a non-profit before relocating to Los Angeles to attend college.
-These days, she finds herself in New York City, recently having competed a graduate degree at The Julliard School of Drama.
+These days, she finds herself in New York City, recently having completed a graduate degree at The Juilliard School of Drama.

 As an actor, writer, and photographer, Anna enjoys crafting anecdotes about the people, passersby, and surroundings she observes.
 Informed by her photography, these ideas morph into short stories, vignettes, and poems that feed her expression on the stage and screen.

 After four rigorous years of graduate school, she is mindful to allot time to escape it all.
 To get away from the bustle of New York City, Anna enjoys traveling upstate, visiting her home in Colorado, people watching in Washington Square Park, or sitting at home in her room and rediscovering serenity.

 As an Artist Fellow, Anna integrated the solitude and peacefulness of our New York Outpost with its opposite: the constant, taxing presence and pressure of the crowds in New York City.
 One of her goals was to find inspiration and quiet in nature, to be still, listen, observe, and nurture her innermost self and refuel.